 By Monday, I was a little shell-shocked and needed some kitchen solace and a healthy meal.
 In my fridge was a bag of kale.
 Not just any kale, mind you.
 It was local kale.
 From a farm.
 Grown outside even.
 In other words, however modest, the very first spring produce is here.
 Eyeing the tiny purple leaves, I realized I’ve never shared one of my favorite salads here, even though I make it all the time.
 So here it is, a classic, lemony raw kale salad to highlight the tender first leaves of the season, flecked with zest and nutty Parmesan shavings.

 You can use any kind of kale in this salad, but it’s important to know your leaves.
-For larger, tougher leaves, cut the kale into thinner ribbons and allow the dressing the marinate with leaves longer.
+For larger, tougher leaves, remove the stems and cut the kale into thinner ribbons and allow the dressing the marinate with leaves longer.
 For tender leaves, go easy on the dressing and salt, adding more only as needed.

 Wash and thoroughly dry the kale.
-For small, tender leaves, just rough chop it a bit, while for tougher leaves cut into thin ribbons.
+For small, tender leaves, just rough chop it a bit, while for tougher leaves remove the woody stems and cut into thin ribbons.

-In a small bowl, whisk the lemon juice into the olive oil.
-Add 1/4 teaspoon of sea salt, the prepared horseradish, and all but the reserved lemon zest, and whisk until the dressing is nicely emulsified.
+In a small bowl, whisk lemon juice into olive oil.
+Add 1/4 teaspoon of sea salt, the prepared horseradish, and all but the reserved strip of lemon zest.
+Whisk until the dressing is nicely emulsified.

 Pour about half the dressing onto the kale leaves, and massage into the leaves with your finger tips.
-Wait a minute or two, taste, and adjust the dressing or salt levels as needed.
+Wait a minute or two, taste, and add dressing or salt as needed.

-Before serving, slice the reserved zest into thin slivers.
-Add the zest and Parmesan shavings (I use a vegetable peeler for mine) to the salad and toss.
+Before serving, slice reserved zest into thin slivers.
+Add zest and Parmesan shavings (I use a vegetable peeler for mine) to the salad and toss.

 This salad keep surprisingly well in the fridge for a few days and makes an excellent addition to your brown bag lunch.